 - ¼ cup olive oil

-- 1 - 2 teaspoons fresh chopped ginger (or ¼ teaspoon ground ginger)
+- 1 – 2 teaspoons ginger fresh, chopped or ¼ teaspoon ground ginger

 - 2 teaspoons seasoned salt

-- ½ cup fresh Italian flat leaf parsley, chopped (or try chopped cilantro)
+- ½ cup Italian flat leaf parsley fresh, chopped (or try chopped cilantro)

-- Marinate chicken at least 30 minutes or longer before grilling.
+- Marinate chicken at least 30 minutes, preferably 60 minutes or longer before grilling.
 Squeeze air out of ziplock, lay flat in freezer.
 If frozen, thaw in refrigerator before grilling.
 Remove from marinade, reserve.

 - Grill 6-8 minutes per side over medium-low heat, a minute or two longer if need be for darker meat (thighs).
 Baste with marinade while grilling (optional), leaves a lovely glaze on top.